cloudfoundry-community-attic/aws-nat-bastion-bosh-cf/notes.md

   * Amazon Web Services account
   * A Mac OS X [Homebrew](http://brew.sh/) Toolchain (Xcode -> Git -> Homebrew)

+We'll guide you through some of the tasks required at Amazon Web Services (AWS), with links to more information.
+If you've got at least git installed on a recent mac you can simply get going with Homebrew by running the command on their website and following the instructions.

 ## Amazon Web Services

-Before you begin please ensure you have created an account or have logged in to Amazon Web Services (AWS).
+Before you begin please ensure you have created an account or have logged in to AWS.

 [Create an account](https://aws.amazon.com/free) or [sign in](https://console.aws.amazon.com/console/home).